pablomaurer/Laramin/readme.md

 # Menu
 Define you're Menu in `app/menus.php`

-Add you're Menu Items
+Add you're Menu Items:
 ```php
 $userMenuItems = function($userMenu) {
     $userMenu->add(trans('menu.dashboard'), array('route'  => 'dashboard'));
     $userMenu->add('Products',              array('route'  => 'dashboard'));
 };
 ```
-In the if else `Sentry::check` block create the Menu instance
+Create the Menu Instance in the if else `Sentry::check` block:
 ```php
 $userMenu = Menu::make('mainNav', $userMenuItems);
 ```
-Add your Menu to the Array, cause this Array will be looped over, to add the active css class.
+Add your Menu to the Array, cause this Array will be looped over, to add the active css class:
 ```php
 $memberMenus = array($adminMenu, $userMenu, $logoutMenu)
 ```
+More information in the package description [laravel-menu](https://github.com/lavary/laravel-menu).
 # Modules
 There are 4 Folders wich can contain modules, they are
 ```